 Wrapping up #

-Whatever system you choose to use, the most important thing is that your Artboards names are descriptive of the design that is on it.
+Whatever system you use, the most important thing is that your Artboards names are descriptive of the design that is on it.
 Now this might sound obvious, but you’d be surprised.
 I’ve seen some strange Artboards names before now, which give you no indication of what the design consists of and are totally illegible to a team.
 Furthermore, Artboards should be quick and easy to understand and reference.

 Always discuss a new system with your team, so that everyone understands it and is on the same page.
-Above all this will allow you to communicate any design decision you make effectively and with minimal fuss.
+Above all, this will allow you to communicate any design decision you make effectively and with minimal fuss.